 Kids sit in the Sunday service for the first 10 or so minutes, until the person at the front directs them to go with their leaders to their programs.
 There is a program for kids in primary school, and also a crèche.
 Kids programs finish at the same time as the service.
 To learn more about the various programs, please see our kids’ activities page.

-There is no program for kids during Saturday Night Church, however if you would like to come along, your kids of any age are welcome in the service.
+There is no program for kids during Sunday evening church, however if you would like to come along, your kids of any age are welcome in the service and a creche room is available to use (parent supervision is required).

 While our Senior Pastor has the title of Reverend, we all call him Craig, and he’s quite happy with that!
 You can call all our staff by name.
 We have a staff page where you can find out who they are.